 The squares have sticky magnets on the back so we can move them.

-The picture below is how the “Shape Sort” looked when the kids walked into class.
-All of the shapes were pushed to the side.
+The picture below is how the “Color Sort” looked when the kids walked into class.
+All of the colors were pushed to the side.
 We had to solve the puzzle!

-Then, we sorted the Primary and Secondary Colors
+Then, we sorted the colors into primary and secondary groups.

 The kids did a really good job.
-I had the kids watching put their thumbs up if they agreed with the color placement, and down if they disagreed.
+I had the kids watching put their thumbs up if they agreed on the color placement and down if they disagreed.
 It was a great way to ensure all students were engaged and give me some formative feedback on who still wasn’t getting it.
-I used it with 2-4th grades and it was a hit with them all.
+I used it with 2nd, 3rd, and 4th-graders, and it was a hit with them all.

-I realize if I had an interactive whiteboard, I could do something like this on it, but for me, this solution worked great.
-I want to enhance this idea by making even more sorts with concepts and words.
-I find linking the visual image to the word really connects things for students who learn in different ways.
+I realize that if I had an interactive whiteboard, I could do something like this on it.
+But, for me, this solution worked great.
+I want to enhance this idea by making even more sorting games with concepts and words.
+I find linking the visual image to the word connects things for students who learn in different ways.

-What are other ways you review vocabulary or the Elements of Design with your students?
+What are other ways you review vocabulary or the art elements with your students?